-To learn more about how different biometric technologies are being implemented in the financial world, listen to our video interview with Howard Berg, Senior Vice President and Managing Director, Gemalto UK.
+To learn more about how different biometric technologies are being implemented in the financial world, listen to our video interview with Howard Berg, Senior Vice President and Managing Director of Gemalto UK.

-He will be answering a simple question: How can behavioral biometrics combined with machine learning and risk assessment techniques provide a much more innovative approach to on-line user authentication?
+He will answer a simple question: How can behavioral biometrics, combined with machine learning and risk assessment techniques, provide a much more innovative approach to online user authentication?

 Biometrics can deliver a new era in digital authentication for financial institutions according to Howard Berg, Senior Vice President and Managing Director, Gemalto UK

-With fraud and cyber-crime continuing to make headlines with depressing regularity, preventing customers from being exposed to risk should be right at the top of banks' agendas, along with improving the customer experience.
+With fraud and cybercrime continuing to make headlines with depressing regularity, preventing customers from being exposed to risk should be at the top of banks' agendas, along with improving the customer experience.

-Biometric technologies such as behavioral biometrics and biometric cards offer banks the chance to stay one step ahead of the fraudsters, who continue to evolve in terms of scale, sophistication, and ambition.
+Biometric technologies such as behavioral biometrics and biometric cards offer banks the chance to stay one step ahead of the fraudsters, who continue to evolve in scale, sophistication, and ambition.

-Even more remarkably, it does so in conjunction with a step-change in the customer experience.
+Even more remarkably, it does so with a step-change in the customer experience.